qstommyshu/grind/day14/README.md

 </details>

 ### TODO: add unified traversal version
+One of the most important point to understand the unified binary search tree traversal is the `Null` label.
+Any node pushed after a `Null` label is temporary, they are just path to get their nodes.
+Therefore, once we see `Null`, we started to add node value to result.

 # Conclusion
 Binary tree is a specific type of graph.
 It is very important to remember how to properly write recursion program.